 Similar CHO principles as defined in TS 36.300 [2] and TS 38.300 [3] apply for the Conditional PSCell Change and Conditional PSCell Addition in MR-DC.

 Similar LTM principles as defined in TS 38.300 [3] apply for MCG LTM and SCG LTM in NR-DC.
 MCG LTM with SCG release and MCG LTM without SCG change are supported.
 LTM for simultaneous PCell and PSCell change is not supported.
+MCG LTM and SCG LTM are not configured simultaneously.

 Conditional PSCell Change and conditional PSCell addition are not supported for the MR-DC options NE-DC and NGEN-DC.